ComposableFi/mantis-docs/docs/protocol/solvers.md

 On Mantis, solvers need to come up with the best routes for users’ intents.
 This involves determining the best price.
 An algorithm is used by solvers to determine such optimal solution routes.

 An example Mantis solver algorithm can be viewed [here](https://github.com/ComposableFi/cvm/tree/main/mantis/node/src/solver).
-The mathematical process with which we generated and tested this algorithm is detailed in [this paper by Composable and Bruno Mazorra.](https://github.com/ComposableFi/composable-vm/blob/44f02baf990c16b003a51a85a50a97a1d24e7c1e/Cross-Domain-COWs-%26-Constant-Function-MM-Routing.pdf)
+The mathematical process with which we generated and tested this algorithm is detailed in [this paper by Composable and Bruno Mazorra.](https://github.com/ComposableFi/composable-vm/blob/44f02baf990c16b003a51a85a50a97a1d24e7c1e/Cross-Domain-COWs-%26-Constant-Function-MM-Routing.pdf) See an [example solver](https://github.com/ComposableFi/example_solver) for more details.
+Note that the solver’s code might be outdated.

 ### Fast Bridge